 We do have outside seating and you are welcome to bring your picnic lunch with you.
 We do not allow grills or catered food.

 Do you have a restaurant?

 We offer fruit and cheese and meat and cheese platters, but, no we do not have a restaurant at the vineyard.
-You can bring your own food but we do encourage you to try our beautifully restored historic downtown Wallingford restaurant, The Library Wine Bar and Bistro.
-The Library Winebar
+You can bring your own food but we do encourage you to try our beautifully restored historic downtown Wallingford restaurant, The Library Wine Bar & Bistro.

 Why do you not allow outside beverages?

 As you will see from our many signs, we ask that you do not bring in any outside beverages (including water) - This is a restriction of our FARM WINERY PERMIT.
 Any violation of this restriction puts our permit in jeopardy.
 Our license depends upon cooperation from our guests.
-We have soda, coffee, tea & water for sale and juice (free to children) available at the wine bars.
+We have soda, coffee, tea & water for sale.

 Why can't we bring our own water bottles?